-- The CDPA gives people more rights over their data than the CCPA.
+- The CDPA gives people more rights over their data than the CCPA (CPRA).

-- The CCPA is much stricter in terms of what data counts as "publicly available information."
+- The CCPA (CPRA) is much stricter in terms of what data counts as "publicly available information."

-- Every CCPA-compliant website needs a "Do Not Sell My Information" page, while the CDPA does not require this.
+- Every CCPA/CPRA-compliant website needs a "Do Not Sell My Information" page, while the CDPA does not require this.